 - there is substantial risk that if the child were born it would suffer from such physical or mental abnormalities as to be seriously handicapped.

-- A young woman under 16 may consent to an abortion without parental knowledge or consent if both the doctors concerned agree that she has sufficient maturity and understanding to appreciate what is involved.
+A woman aged under 16 may have an abortion without parental knowledge or consent if both the required doctors agree that she has sufficient maturity and understanding to appreciate what is involved.

 Policy and guidance

 Governments in England (10,11) Wales (12) and Scotland (13) have published policy and guidance documents which address sexual health issues and services.
 These include recommendations for improving abortion services, and ensuring equitable access and minimum waiting times between the initial referral and the abortion.

 Detailed guidance from the Royal College of Obstetricians and Gynaecologists (14) aims to ensure that all women considering abortion have access to a service of uniformly high quality.
 This guidance should be used as the basis for the development of local protocols or guidelines in the United Kingdom.

 Abortion services are also included in broader recommended standards for sexual health services from the Medical Foundation for AIDS and Sexual Health (15).
 Although specifically intended to support the implementation of the government’s sexual health policy in England, they can be applied elsewhere.